paulstephane/UPLPlayer/README.md

 Link to the application: https://drive.google.com/drive/folders/1w9G3euD2XyKdjl2znDo2AxkBYdmLkoP0?usp=sharing

-Download the documentation explaing how to use the application:
+Download the documentation explaing how to use the application: [Application documentation](/UPLPlayer application.pdf)

 Download the documentation explaing how to generate single wav files/cue sheets with Foobar2000: